OHIF/Viewers/platform/docs/docs/extensions/modules/panel.md

+---
+sidebar_position: 6
+sidebar_label: Panel
+---
 # Module: Panel

 ## Overview
-UI that is intended to be displayed within a panel.
 The default LayoutTemplate has panels on the left and right sides, however one could make a template with panels at the top or bottom and make extensions with panels intended for such slots.

 An extension can register a Panel Module by defining a `getPanelModule` method.